 As a Canadian, Thanksgiving is October 8th and as a family, like many North American families on Thanksgiving, we gather to share stories and of course eat.
 I look around the table with my grandparents, parents, my and my sister’s boyfriend and I notice that none of us identify as solely Canadian.
-My dad descended from Ukrainians, my grandparents from Norwegians, Swedish and British immigrants, my boyfriend James is descended from Doukhobor Russians and Irish immigrants, and my sister’s boyfriend is British and French but born in Barbados.
+My dad descended from Ukrainians, my grandparents from Norwegians, Swedish and British immigrants, my boyfriend James is descended from Doukhobor Russians and Scottish immigrants.
 Our dinner table holds a varied history of both the privileged and poor but all tried/are trying to find a better life in a new and unfamiliar place.

 In finding a new home one often longs for the familiarities of the old and comfort can be discovered within the culinary traditions.
 The history of the immigrant and the introduction of their food within a new geographical and cultural context is explored within the Tenement Museum’s walking food tour of the Lower East Side.
 I had the pleasure to interview Adam Steinberg, the curator of the new food tour.